grafana/mimir/docs/sources/operating/configuring-tracing.md

    - The ingester and ruler self-initiate traces and should have sampling explicitly enabled.
-   - Sampling for the distributor and query-frontend can be enabled in Grafana Mimir or in an upstream service.
+   - Sampling for the distributor and query-frontend can be enabled in Grafana Mimir or in an upstream service, like a proxy or gateway running in front of Grafana Mimir.

 To enable sampling in Grafana Mimir components you can specify either `JAEGER_SAMPLER_MANAGER_HOST_PORT` for remote sampling, or